le-martin/jupyterhub-binder-template/README.md

 2. Expend the the last toggle element in the gray box (**Expand to see the text below, paste it into your README to show a binder badge:**).
 3. Copy the Markdown or ReStructeured text snippet into your `README.md/`.

-It should have the following format:
+It should have the following format (Replace '<SOME VARIABLE>' with your data):
 - Markdown
 ```
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/<GIT USER>/<REPOSITORY>/HEAD)